Abiological nitrogen fixation using homogeneous catalysts: Vol'pin and Shur

-An early influential discovery of abiological nitrogen fixation was made by Vol'pin and co-workers in Russia in 1970.
+An early influential discovery of abiological nitrogen fixation was made by Vol'pin and co-workers in Russia in the 1960s.
 Aspects are described in an early review:

-"using a non-protic Lewis acid, aluminium tribromide, were able to demonstrate the truly catalytic effect of titanium by treating dinitrogen with a mixture of titanium tetrachloride, metallic aluminium, and aluminium tribromide at 50 °C, either in the absence or in the presence of a solvent, e.g. benzene.
+"[we] were able to demonstrate the truly catalytic effect of titanium by treating dinitrogen with a mixture of titanium tetrachloride, metallic aluminium, and aluminium tribromide at 50 °C, either in the absence or in the presence of a solvent, e.g. benzene.
 As much as 200 mol of ammonia per mol of TiCl_{4} was obtained after hydrolysis...."
 These results led to many studies on dinitrogen complexes of titanium and zirconium.